Theodore Austin-Sparks: Career

 His work at the Honor Oak Christian Fellowship and Conference Centre was international in scope.
 Many who trained under his ministry became missionaries and Christian teachers, as shown in the notes of the A Witness and a Testimony magazines and in testimonies given.
 This enabled him to work closely with several well-known Christian leaders in the UK and other countries, including Bakht Singh of India, Watchman Nee of China, Roger Forster of Forest Hill, Stephen Kaung of Richmond, Virginia and Lance Lambert of Jerusalem, Israel.

 Publications

 Mr Austin-Sparks self-published many of his books from the fellowship center in Honor Oak, London.
-The name for their publication ministry was Witness and Testimony Publishers.
+The name of their publication ministry was Witness and Testimony Publishers.
 Theodore Austin-Sparks and the Witness and Testimony Publishers also published messages by other authors, many of whom were associated with Honor Oak or whom TAS knew personally.
 In particular, the first version of Watchman Nee's "The Normal Christian Life" was published chapter by chapter in the A Witness and A Testimony magazine.
 The Publishers later also published the series as a book.

 Some of Theodore Austin-Sparks books were also published by: